Uberspace/lab/source/guide_navidrome.rst

   [isabell@stardust ~]$ wget https://github.com/navidrome/navidrome/releases/download/v0.47.5/navidrome_checksums.txt
   [isabell@stardust ~]$

-After downloading, we check the integrity of the tar-archive.
-If hashsums are matching, we extract the archive to our directory for the executable of Navidrome:
+After downloading, check the integrity of the tar-archive.
+If hashsums are matching, extract the archive to our directory for the executable of Navidrome:

 .. code-block:: console